 Fourth of July.
 What a great holiday.
 Family, friends, good food and drink.
-However, if you’re like us, there won’t be as many people celebrating together due to the pandemic.
-Nevertheless, celebrating our freedom is important and not a holiday that will just slip by.
 Here in New Hampshire we take our freedom seriously.
 Just how serious we are about freedom is best captured in our state slogan, “Live Free or Die.”
 Undoubtedly, being free, or dying, is a strong commitment to freedom.

 Are you getting a fair price for your homeowners insurance?
 Click the button below to find out with this home insurance calculator.

 Fourth of July – Post Pandemic